byrsongyuxin/MERG/README.md

 # Learning Task-specific Topology and Multi-dimensional EdgeFeatures for Graphs

 <br>
-* The implementation of paper: Learning Task-specific Topology and Multi-dimensional EdgeFeatures for Graphs.
+* The implementation of paper "MERG: Multi-dimensional Edge Representation Generation Layer for Graph Neural Networks".
 * Project based on DGL 0.4.2.
 PyTorch 1.7

 ## 1. Requirement